Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

   ```[System.Convert]::ToBase64String((get-content "C:\*.pfx" -Encoding Byte)) | Set-Clipboard```
   > To use option 2: leave option 1 empty.

+    Edit the person and department script:
     Replace line 281 and 282 from the person script and 260 and 261 from the department script with:

   ```powershell
     $datasetJson = Invoke-WebRequest @splatRestMethodParamete -verbose:$false